Submitting to the Apple App Store

 --apple-id param and

 Ask for which binary to submit.
 You can select one of the following:

 - Specific build ID.
-The ID can be found on the builds dashboard
+It can be found on the builds dashboard.

 - Path to an

 This step can be skipped if one of the following parameters is provided:

 A summary of the provided configuration is displayed and the submission process begins.
 The submission progress is displayed on the screen.